humancodex/outsiderproyects/states.md

 - 👋 Hi, I’m @outsiderintrospector
 - 👀 I’m interested in music and arts
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript , React , Css , Ableton
 - 💞️ I’m looking to collaborate on music business and entertainment
 - 📫 Reach me on twitter @thementalstates